yytypescript/book/docs/reference/tsconfig/useunknownincatchvariables.md

 // case 2
 try {
-  throw 'This is an error!';
+  throw "This is an error!";
 } catch (err) {
   // err is any
 }